 I believe everybody has the capacity to live fulfilling lives.
 However, trauma sometimes gets in the way.
 Therapy offers you the chance for lasting and meaningful change, to transform your experience in such a way to live a richer and more rewarding life.
 In therapy, the overall outcome includes feeling happier and more effective in your life.
 These changes happen in the context of a respectful working relationship between client and therapist.
 I am specialized in working with individuals who desire a healthy lifestyle, as well as individuals who face difficulties such as loss and traumas.

 My Counseling Work with Couples:

 I can help you both work your differences and problems in emotional communication, sex, parenting, money matters, problem-solving, division of labor, in-law relationships and more.
-We then use this information to guide our treatment plan, focusing on mutual change pertaining to reconcilable differences, and acceptance when change is not possible.
-My therapeutic approach is integrative, and combines Attachment Therapy (Imago and Emotionally Focus Therapy-EFT), Gottman Principles and Cognitive-Behavioral Therapy.
+We then use this information to guide our treatment plan.
+We are focusing on mutual change pertaining to reconcilable differences, and acceptance when change is not possible.
+My therapeutic approach is integrative, and combines Attachment Therapy (Imago and Emotionally Focus Therapy-EFT), as well as individual work each partner would deepen in.

 I work under the supervision of Isabel Kirk, LPC

 To make an appointment or consultation with Theresa please call or text tel: 7032317991 or send an email to email@example.com